ydashko/to-do-app/README.md

-# 2048 Game
+# ToDoApp (React)

 ## Project Description
-This is an implementation of the classic 2048 game using pure JavaScript.
-The game involves merging numbers on a grid to reach the value of 2048 and achieve the highest score possible.
+This is an implementation of ToDoApp using React.

 ## Technologies Used
-The 2048 game was created using the following technologies:
+This project utilizes the following technologies and libraries:
-- HTML5
+- React
-- SCSS
+- React Router
-- JavaScript
+- SCSS with BEM (Block, Element, Modifier) methodology

 ## Preview Link
 [DEMO LINK]()